NexwayGroup/TranslationWidget/README.md

 API <a name="API"></a>
 --------------

-Plugin is object oriented and has a number of public methods that can be used for advanced control and expand its capabilities.
+This plugin has a number of public methods that can be used for advanced control and expand its capabilities.

-To get access to the main class of the plugin you must assign an instance variable:
+To get access to the public methods scope, store the result in a variable:
 ```javascript
 var instance = $('#input1').data('translationWidget_#input1');
 ```
-where '#input1' is an ID of html input element.

-Now you can invoke built in methods.
+Now you can invoke built-in methods.
 For example to clear all translations of **input1** write something like this:
 ```javascript
 instance.clearData();
 ```